aribayu14071/PT-Adya-Kana/wp-content/themes/newyork-city/readme.txt

   Source: https://pxhere.com/en/photo/71505

 == Changelog ==

+= Version 1.5.6
+* Fixed the wp-block-gallery bottom spacing issue in the blog page.

+= Version 1.5.5
+* Fixed the wp-block-button hover color style issues in the blog page.

+= Version 1.5.4
+* This theme is fully compatible with the new version of WordPress 5.6.2.

 = Version 1.5.3
 * Fixed the table calendar color style issues for the block-category-Widgets in the blog page.